 Guests will be uncomfortable if they sense that you are uncomfortable.

 Just be who you are and where you are and be willing to share that with the people around you.

 In a year from now, no one will remember that your brownies were burnt on the bottom, but they’ll remember the way you made them feel.
 They’ll remember if you gave them your full attention.

 If you can show your guests that you’re comfortable in your own space- imperfections and all, they’ll be comfortable too.

 And if you can show them that you’re comfortable sharing your real, right now self, imperfections and all, it will make them comfortable to do the same.

-And that is the real magic of hospitality.
+And that is the real offering of hospitality.